opentext/storyteller/docs/wasm/index.md

 ## Attempt #1 - Emscripten

+First we decided to try a more hackish approach - *Emscripten*.
+It has a longer tradition and there exists much more documentation, unfortunately the majority of the documentation deals with *Asm.js*, not with *WebAssembly*.

-The alternative method is to use *Emscripten*. *Emscripten's WebAssembly* support depends on *Binaryen*, compiler infrastructure and toolchain library for *WebAssembly*.
+*Emscripten's WebAssembly* support depends on *Binaryen*, compiler infrastructure and toolchain library for *WebAssembly*.

 More details about generating *WebAssembly* from /Emscripten/ are described [here](https://github.com/kripken/emscripten/wiki/WebAssembly).